Publication 256, Lumber Products and Engineered Wood Products

 - Collect the 1% assessment on sales of lumber products and engineered wood products to California consumers.

 - State the amount of the 1% assessment as a separate item on your sales receipt.
 The separately stated amount is not subject to sales or use tax.
 The assessment may be designated on the sales receipt as “lumber products assessment,” “LPA,” “lumber assessment,” “lumber fee,” or “lumber.”

 - File electronically and pay the assessment to the BOE on your sales and use tax return.

 Reporting and paying the assessment

-Retailers of lumber products and engineered wood products are required by law to electronically report and pay the assessment to the BOE.
-The BOE automatically updates the electronic filing status of retailers that we are able to identify as selling lumber products and engineered wood products to include an assessment schedule as part of your sales and use tax return.
+Retailers of lumber products and engineered wood products are required by law to electronically report and pay the assessment to us.
+We automatically update the electronic filing status of retailers that we are able to identify as selling lumber products and engineered wood products to include an assessment schedule as part of your sales and use tax return.

-If you are a retailer of lumber products and engineered wood products and your account has not been updated to include the assessment schedule with your sales and use tax return, please call our Taxpayer Information Section at 1-800-400-7115.
+If you are a retailer of lumber products and engineered wood products and your account has not been updated to include the assessment schedule with your sales and use tax return, please call our Customer Service Center at 1-800-400-7115.

-If your eFile account was updated to include the assessment schedule and you are not a retailer of lumber products and engineered wood products, please contact our Taxpayer Information Section at 1-800-400-7115.
+If your account was updated to include the assessment schedule and you are not a retailer of lumber products and engineered wood products, please contact our Customer Service Center at 1-800-400-7115.